Find Affordable College Courses

 Durham, NC

-Duke University did quite well in this year’s ranking of the most popular places for engineering students to get a doctor’s degree.
-It came in at #8 on the list.
-Duke is a large private not-for-profit school located in the city of Durham.
+Duke University ranked #8 on this year’s Most Popular Engineering Doctor’s Degree Schools in the Southeast Region list.
+Duke is a fairly large private not-for-profit school located in the large city of Durham.

 Women make up 26% of the engineering majors at the school.